thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 So the dataset is strongly unbalanced, the bankrupt class is only 3.27%.
 This means that there will be a step in which using SMOTE the dataset will be balanced.

 ### Check Values
 It is important also to check if all the data are normalized.
 So if the code finds some values that are bigger than 1 and lower than 0, a normalization step will be performed.
-Unfortunately the dataset isn't all normalized.
+The dataset isn't all normalized.

 ## Data Normalization
 In this section there will be the normalization of the values.
 This process will use the ```StandardScaler()```.
 This scaler uses the mean and the standard deviation to set all values to between 0 and 1.